 Structure Refs.
-A01m, A02a to A09a are located outside the extents of the longwalls.
-Only Structure Ref.
-A09a is located within the Study Area boundary.
-This building is a two storey double brick structure on strip footings with timber floor and a tiled roof.
+A01m, A02a to A09a are located outside the Study Area boundary.
+Building A09a is the nearest to the Study Area and comprises two storey double brick structure on strip footings with timber floor and a tiled roof.
 Photographs of this house and the associated structure are provided in Fig. 11.6.